-Fellowship in Female Pelvic Medicine and Reconstructive Surgery (FPMRS)
+Female Pelvic Medicine and Reconstructive Surgery (FPMRS) Fellowship

-Virginia Mason's Female Pelvic Medicine and Reconstructive Surgery (FPMRS) fellowship is a two-year ACGME-accredited fellowship which includes one clinical and one research year (basic science and/or clinical).
+Virginia Mason's Female Pelvic Medicine and Reconstructive Surgery (FPMRS) fellowship is a two-year ACGME-accredited fellowship, which includes a comprehensive clinical experience and dedicated research time.

-The fellowship offers extensive experience in the diagnosis and management of male and female urinary incontinence and female pelvic floor reconstruction.
-It provides comprehensive, multi-disciplinary training in female urology, pelvic floor reconstruction (vaginal, open, laparoscopic and robotic) and sexual dysfunction, as well as exposure to neurourology, neuromodulation, urinary diversion and urodynamics.
+The fellowship offers extensive experience in the diagnosis and management of male and female urinary incontinence, pelvic organ prolapse, and female pelvic floor reconstruction.
+It provides comprehensive, multi-disciplinary training in female urology, pelvic floor reconstruction (vaginal, open, laparoscopic and robotic) and sexual dysfunction, as well as exposure to neuro-urology, neuromodulation, urinary diversion and urodynamics.
 Male incontinence, erectile dysfunction, and prosthetic surgery opportunities are also available outside of the female pelvic medicine curriculum.

-The fellowship faculty consists of five operative urologists and urogynecologists who specialize in urinary incontinence and female pelvic floor reconstruction, and two non-operative urologists who specialize in the medical management of urinary incontinence and female sexual dysfunction.
-Fellows will also work with gynecology, colorectal surgery, and physical medicine and rehabilitation faculty.
+The fellowship faculty consists of operative urologists and urogynecologists who specialize in urinary incontinence and female pelvic floor reconstruction, and one non-operative urologist who specializes in the medical management of urinary incontinence and female sexual dysfunction.
+Will Fuller, MD, is a GURS fellowship trained urologist.
+Fellows will also work with gynecology, colorectal surgery and gastroenterology faculty.
+One of our faculty is Julie LaCombe, MD, a gynecology-trained urogynecologist at Overlake Medical Center in Bellevue, Wash.

 Meet the faculty team: